GSA/centers-of-excellence/communities/AITrainingFAQ.md

 ### When is the registration deadline?
 To expand access across government and encourage open participation, registration is ongoing throughout the duration of each training track.

-### Is it worth registering if I will be out for nearly a month?
+### Is it worth registering if the training track has already started?
+Yes!
 The series will last from the beginning of September through to the end of October.
-Those who register for the training series will receive an email when the e-Learning modules based on the recordings of the training sessions become available in late 2024.
+Sessions are independent from one another, you may register at any time.
+All registrations must be processed and approved, so please try to register before session you wish to attend.
+Those who register for the training series will receive an email when the e-Learning modules based on the recordings of the training sessions become available in Q2 of FY25.

 ## Zoom